dmichaels/public/work/etc/bc_librarian_interview/project/README.md

   - Member gets rewards (miles, or points or dollars); client (e.g. United) gets a cut; Cartera gets a cut; win-win-win.
   - Cartera track transactions, gets back from aggregators (e.g. Pepperjam, LinkShare, Performics), sends _Accrual File_ to client (to validate transactions) for confirmation, does fraud detection, distributes funds/data, et cetera.
-  - Member and other data replicated to and aggregated in _Data Warehouse_, and sent (SFTP) to Salesforce where marketing emails are sent/managed.
+  - Member and other data replicated to and aggregated in _Data Warehouse_, and sent from there (via SFTP) to Salesforce where marketing emails are sent/managed.
-  - Emails include _Service_ emails like (transaction) _Confirmation_ emails, email for _Promotions_, and, _Welcome_ emails.
+  - Salesforce-sent mails include _Service_ emails like (transaction) _Confirmation_ emails, email for _Promotions_, and, _Welcome_ emails.
   - Cartera tends to move data around in bulk (only) on a <ins>daily</ins> basis via database (MySQL) replication (MySQL/bash scripts).
   - So for something like Welcome emails, getting sent out as much as 48 hours after the member actually joined.
 * Data Warehouse uniquely responsible for assigning globally unique Salesforce member ID (_Subscriber Key_),